vyomaniitd/PM2.5---PMS7003/README.md

 ![PMS7003](https://user-images.githubusercontent.com/96729158/147498673-238b31cd-9713-4684-9d6d-33fd92b32af4.png)

 All of the data pins require a 3.3v TTL level, but power must be supplied to VCC at 5v, which is a requirement for proper operation of the built-in fan.
 It's best advised to use Softwareserial for the serial communication when used with arduino.

+Code:
+Download and install the PMS library from the repository.